f-jiang/logicle-level-creator/learned.md

   - explicit return type: `[] (params) -> return_type { body }`
   - capture external vars by reference: `[&] (params) { body }`
   - capture external vars by copy: `[=] (params) { body }`
+- exceptions:
+  - if no handler, exception within try will terminate the try block plus the function containing the try block
+  - can catch anything using `catch (...)`
+  - can throw exception objects, primitive types, or not throw at all
+  - throwing within a nested handler will activate the containing try block's handler
 ### Algorithms

 ### Gotchas